tresabhi/blitzkit/docs/technical/wss.md

 ## Pre-requisites

 This paper delves deep into mathematics and statistics which most may not be familiar with.
-You will need some basic understanding of normal distributions, correlation analysis, regressions, summation, and set builder notation.
+You will need some basic understanding of normal distributions, correlation analysis, regressions, summation, set builder notation, and calculus.

 ## Preface